 Similarly, your whole company should be involved in marketing from lead generation to lead conversion to client fulfillment.

 Whether that be your services, products or ideas; the world we live in is made up of constant exchanges going on between people.
-The better trained you are at understanding this process the more successful your practice will be at attracting more attention from your customers.
+The better trained you are at understanding this process the more successful your private practice will be at attracting more attention from your customers.

 Why Market Your Practice